Graphixa/FontGet/docs/CI_CD_PLAN.md

 ## 📋 Overview

 This document outlines the CI/CD strategy for FontGet, including developer workflows, release triggers, and automated build processes.
-The pipeline uses GitHub Actions to build, test, and release FontGet across multiple platforms.
+The pipeline uses **GoReleaser** (OSS) with **GitHub Actions** to build, test, and release FontGet across multiple platforms and package managers.

+**Related Plans:**
+- **Self-Update System**: See `docs/maintenance/UPDATE_SYSTEM_PLAN.md` for update functionality

 ---